FabioMGiacomini/Single-Post-Meta-Description/README.md

 <ul>
 <li>Upload the 'single-post-meta-description' folder to your wp-content/plugins directory</li>
 <li>Activate the plugin through the 'Plugins' menu in WordPress</li>
-    <li>Use the Settings->single-post-meta-description screen to configure the plugin</li>
+    <li>Use the Single Post Meta Description settings page to configure the plugin</li>
   <li>Edit a post and add text to the custom meta box</li>
 </ul>
 <h2>Screenshots </h2>